 Line charts offer a clean and uncluttered view of the market for those new to forex trading.

-Although line charts are not commonly used by advanced traders for detailed analysis, they have found renewed relevance in swing trading and position trading, where traders are more focused on the broader direction of the market rather than short-term price action.
-Many long-term investors use line charts with other chart types to identify overall market trends.
+Although line charts are less common among advanced traders for detailed analysis, they remain valuable in swing trading and position trading, where the broader trend is more important than short-term fluctuations.
+Many long-term investors in India also use line charts alongside other forex trading charts to confirm overall market direction.

 The four data points provide a more comprehensive view of market activity, helping traders understand how prices move during each time period.